Port Pirie Lead Implementation Program

 The Port Pirie Lead Implementation Program aims to help reduce the amount of lead that children are absorbing to protect them from the harmful effects of lead in their contaminated environment.

 The National Health and Medical Research Council (NHMRC) recommends that if a person has a blood lead level greater than 5 micrograms per decilitre the source of exposure should be investigated and reduced, particularly if the person is a child or pregnant woman.
 See the Frequently Asked Questions: NHMRC Review of blood lead level guidelines (PDF 445KB) as to why the recommended lead levels for investigation for reduces as well as blood levels and lead exposure.

 About the program

-In response to this environmental lead contamination, the South Australian Government established the long-running Port Pirie Lead Implementation Program delivered by Country Health SA Local Health Network and the local Environmental Health Centre in March 1984.
+In response to this environmental lead contamination, the South Australian Government established the long-running Port Pirie Lead Implementation Program delivered by Yorke and Northern Local Health Network and the local Environmental Health Centre in March 1984.

 The Lead Implementation Program is the key State government contribution to the overarching Targeted Lead Abatement Program (TLAP) established in 2014 to enhance the work already being done in the Port Pirie community to:

 - reduce lead exposure